byu-cpe/ecen520_student/mmcm/mmcm.md

 ##  Top-Level Design

 This assignment will involve the creation of a single top-level design.
-Create your top-level design with the following ports and parameters.
+Create your top-level design with the name `mmcm_top.sv` and with following ports and parameters.

 | Port Name | Direction | Width | Function |
 | ---- | ---- | ---- | ----  |